Seeing pink? You’re not the only one.

 Credit: @Mitch.Toft - South Australian Tourism Commission

 This is one for fans of history as well as nature, starting from Weaners Flat Reserve in Yorketown.
-The Yorke Peninsula Salt Lake Trail winds past stunning lakes in a variety of colours, as well as historic ruins of former townships and stone buildings.
+The Yorke Peninsula Salt Lake Trail is full of beautiful pale pink lakes, as well as historic ruins of former townships and stone buildings in the surrounding areas.

 NORTHERN TERRITORY